 Tipping Taxi Drivers

-Renting a car in Cuba isn’t easy, so chances are you’ll rely on taxis and buses to get around the island.
+Renting a car in Cuba isn’t easy, so chances are you’ll rely on taxis, classic cars for hire, and buses to get around the island.

 Tipping Street Artists and Musicians